USS Atlanta (CL-51): Sinking

 Atlanta reached Kukum about 14:00, at which point Captain Jenkins conferred with his remaining officers.
-As Jenkins, who was later awarded a Navy Cross for his heroism during the battle, later wrote, "It was by now apparent that efforts to save the ship were useless, and that the water was gaining steadily."
+As Jenkins, who was awarded a Navy Cross for his heroism during the battle, later wrote, "It was by now apparent that efforts to save the ship were useless, and that the water was gaining steadily."
 Even had sufficient salvage facilities been available, he allowed, the severe damage she had taken would have made it difficult to save the ship.
 Authorized by Commander, South Pacific Forces, to act at his own discretion regarding the destruction of the ship, Jenkins ordered that Atlanta be abandoned and sunk with a demolition charge.